oliviertassinari/material-ui/docs/pages/blog/mui-core-v5.md

 ### Change of the package names

 In order to support the new branding and the long term direction we have, we made a change in the terminology used in the project.
 To support this, we needed to change the names of the packages that we provide.
-For more details on this check the [GitHub discussion](https://github.com/mui-org/material-ui/discussions/27803).
+For more details on this check the [the migration guide](/guides/migration-v4/#update-mui-version).

 ### Change of the styling engine